 Keeping a Dog with Pica Safe

 Prevention is important too.
 Keeping items picked up can help deter pica, especially for dogs who seem to target specific items.
-Bitter apple spray can be applied to various items around the house to make them taste bad and deter chewing and ingestion.
+Bitter apple spray can be applied to various items around the house in an attempt to make them taste bad and deter chewing and ingestion.

-Pups who eat things when outdoors should be leash walked, if possible, so that you can supervise them, ensuring they don’t eat rocks or other items.
+Pups who eat things when outdoors should be leash walked, if possible, to keep under owner supervision, ensuring they don’t eat rocks or other items.
 In severe cases, a basket muzzle may be necessary.
 This is a muzzle that keeps dogs from eating items off the ground and chewing on things yet is loose enough for them to pant and drink water through.
 It takes time to muzzle train your dog, but for those pesky pups who just can’t seem to stay out of things, a basket muzzle is a great option.

 Lastly, encourage your dog to perform appropriate behaviors.
 When your dog picks up an item they shouldn’t have, try to offer them an appropriate alternative such as a toy or a treat instead.

-That's where having a good pet insurance plan can be a lifesaver—literally.
-Having comprehensive pet insurance coverage for your dog allows you to act quickly in the face of an emergency and rest assured you will be able to afford gold standard treatment for your pet.
+Having pet insurance for your dog allows you to act quickly in the face on an emergency and rest assured you will be able to afford gold standard treatment for your pet.
+Embrace offers comprehensive pet insurance coverage tailored to your pet’s needs and provides a financial security net for the unknown.